Compare personal loans

 The representative APR is the APR that a lender realistically expects 51% of its customers to receive.
 The 51% of applicants with the highest credit scores tend to be offered the representative APR, while the other 49% are likely to be offered a higher rate.

 For personal loans, the representative APR is relevant but doesn’t tell the whole story.
-For example, if it’s very low, it probably means you need an excellent credit score to get accepted in the first place; if your credit score is less than perfect, then if you get approved, you’re likely to be offered a higher rate than the advertised one.
+For example, if it’s very low, it probably means you need an excellent credit score to get accepted in the first place; if your credit score is less than perfect and you get approved, you’re likely to be offered a higher rate than the advertised one.
 Interest rates can also vary according to the amount and duration of a loan.

 So despite the fact that APRs and representative APRs are designed to help consumers, they can feel like a bit of a minefield.
 Thankfully, most lenders offer a “soft search” or “eligibility checker” facility that you can use before applying for a loan.
-These facilities generally won’t impact your credit score.
+These facilities generally won’t impact your credit score and show you how likely you are to be accepted for a particular loan and what interest rate you might get.

 Better still, services like Finder offer a free eligibility checker, that runs a soft search with multiple lenders in one go.